I’ve decided to add a category here for me to periodically review all of my favorite Woody Allen films. Because fuck you, that’s why.

 This is my favorite chapter of the film, and the only one I’d say could have probably been stretched out to stand alone as its own full-length film (well, maybe the first chapter, too).
 Woody Allen and Heather MacRae play a sex researcher and a reporter who go to interview a controversial doctor who runs his own private sex lab.
 The doctor, played by John Carradine, turns out to be a “mad scientist,” running crazed sexual experiments.
 When he reveals that he intends to force Heather’s character to take part in his next experiment (having her gangbanged by horny boy scouts), they escape.
 Without giving away too many other story details, let me just say that this story culminates with our protagonists on the fun from a gigantic female titty that is rampaging through the countryside.

 The visual of that image stayed with me throughout my childhood.
 Awesome.

 7/WHAT HAPPENS DURING EJACULATION?

-This story take place inside a man’s mind and body, with a bunch of men (being led by Tony Randall and Burt Reynolds) programming his reactions while on a date and then leading up to sex.
+This story takes place inside a man’s mind and body, with a bunch of men (being led by Tony Randall and Burt Reynolds) programming his reactions while on a date and then leading up to sex.
 Woody Allen plays one of many SPERM.
 He’s nervous about finally going out on a “mission” with all of his fellow sperm.
 Again, like the sheep thing, this plot sounds very silly but it works.

 With the exception of chapter 5, I thought this film was a nice collection of stories, with a great cast, and excellent direction from Woody.
 Chacebook rating 4 STARS